DieterReuter/create-vbox-pfsense/README.md

 create-vbox-pfsense
 ===================

-Creates a complete VirtualBox machine for pfSense
+Creates a complete VirtualBox machine for pfSense.

 # Prerequisites